-Vulnerability to Legal Misconduct: Qualitative Study of Regulatory Decisions Involving Problem Lawyers and Their Clients
+Vulnerability to Legal Misconduct: A Profile of Problem Lawyers in Victoria, Australia

 Keywords: empirical legal research, vulnerability, professional responsibility, legal profession, lawyer regulation, lawyer misconduct